revk/ESP32-Faikin/README.md

 ## PCB

-The board from [Tindie](https://www.tindie.com/stores/revk/), and [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) works with Daikin modules via an `S21` connector, or `X50A` and `X35A` connectors, or similar.
+The boards from [Tindie](https://www.tindie.com/stores/revk/), [eBay](https://www.ebay.com.au/itm/186860658654), and [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) works with Daikin modules via an `S21` connector, or `X50A` and `X35A` connectors, or similar.
 The design is updated from time to time so may not look exactly like this.

 <img src=PCB/Faikin/Faikin.png width=49%><img src=PCB/Faikin/Faikin-bottom.png width=49%>